Why did we use 100% natural rubber for our yoga mats, and have you ever wondered where our rubber comes from?

 Cao Su ‘Hevea Brasiliensis’ Trees in our plantation.

 Vietnam, which is currently the third biggest natural rubber exporter in the world have been planting Hevea Brasiliensis in the country over 116 years and its industry has a long history of development for over 85 years!
 They know their rubber trees!
+Our plantation is run by a larger group called

 The natural rubber industry is in the maturity stage of its life cycle, well established and regulated.
 Realising the urgent need to promote a shift toward more sustainable industrial development pathways, Vietnam’s government has paid special attention to the promotion of green industry.